sumitgupta28/docker-k8s-ocp-demo-app/ocp-demo-app/README.md

 ## Using Kubernetes to run the app.

-Since now we have image pushed into docker hub so same image can be used to run the kubernetes [k8s] Deployment and Services.
+Since now we have image pushed into docker hub, so same image can be used to run the kubernetes [k8s] Deployment and Services.

+Here is the example Deployment and Service.

 [deployment.yaml]